chrismaddern/iOS-Coding-Conventions/README.md

 I'd recommend installing the Mac App [Marked](https://itunes.apple.com/us/app/marked/id448925439?mt=12) and setting it up for Github syntax highlighting.
 See [this post](http://support.markedapp.com/kb/how-to-tips-and-tricks/using-marked-with-github-flavored-markdown-and-syntax-highlighting) for setup in Marked.
 Then just open this document and any other .md documents in Marked.

+## Indenting

+Indenting should be performed with spaces (configure your editor to emit spaces when using the tab key).
+4 spaces should be used to indent a line.

+The `+` or `-` defining the beginning of a method should always be hard-aligned to the left.
+The contents of the method should be indented by one level (4 spaces).
+One indent level should be added for each level of control structure within the method.

+Comments should be at the same level of indent as the code that they are commenting on.

 ## Operators

 ```objective-c